Does the City of Heath Require Permits for Residential or Commercial Alarm Systems?

 How do I apply for an alarm permit?

-Applications may be downloaded here (PDF) or picked up at City Hall, 200 Laurence Drive, Heath.
+Applications may renewed online from the DPS page, or an application can be picked up at City Hall, 200 Laurence Drive, Heath.
 An application may also be obtained by mail by calling the Heath Department of Public Safety at 972-961-4900.
 Once you have completed the application, please return the two-page form with a check for the appropriate amount.
 If you mail in your registration, a receipt will be returned to you by mail if requested.
 Please make your check payable to City of Heath.

 What if I do not apply for an alarm permit?